truenas/documentation/content/SCALE/SCALECLIReference/Account/CLIgroup.md

 {{< expand "Using the Has_Password_Enabled_User Command" "v" >}}
 #### Description
 The `has_password_enabled_user` command has one required property, `gids`.
 The `exclude_user_ids` property sets specified password enabled users to ignore.
 Target groups are specified by group identification number (GID).
 Enter property arguments using the `=` delimiter to separate property and value.
 Enter the command string, then press <kbd>Enter</kbd>.
-Returns a single true if all targeted groups have passwords enabled, false if passwords are not enabled.
+Returns a single true if any targeted groups have at least one user with a password enabled, false if all groups have no users with passwords enabled.
 If more than one group is included in the query, the command does not return group specific information.

 #### Usage